 The solution also contains Water (obviously), Hydroxethylcellulose and PEG-40 Hydrogenated Castor Oil.
 Hydroxethylcellulose to both preserve the treatment as well as act as an emulsifier, binder and thickener.
 PEG-40 Hydrogenated Castor Oil helps to form emulsions – I wouldn’t use this on broken skin.

-Overall, this is an unique and well designed treatment, formulated with a deep knowledge of dry skin how to combat it gently.
+Overall, this is a unique and well-designed treatment, formulated with a deep knowledge of dry skin how to combat it gently.
 As well as providing instant relief, the treatment will moisturize your scalp for a number of hours.
 Eucerin ought to be commended for producing something so effective and gentle and if you suffer from a dry scalp, I can’t recommend this product highly enough.